kanavmittal314/verification-lab-berkeley/mealy.md

 ---

+## Sample assertions

+A couple of sample assertions are filled in below to get you started.

+TODO

+## Check your understanding

+What properties do the sample assertions check for?

 ## Instructions

 Given a Verilog implementation of the Mealy FIFO FSM, write a comprehensive set of assertions that verify the state transitions, output, and interface protocol as outlined in the pre-lab document.

+A couple of sample assertions are filled in below to get you started.
 <!-- Add Mealy-specific assertion examples here if available -->